-Call or email office (518-399-5144 or firstname.lastname@example.org) by Thursday EACH WEEK before noon if you plan to attend the following Sunday.
+Call or email the office (518-399-5144 or firstname.lastname@example.org) by Thursday EACH WEEK before noon if you plan to attend the following Sunday.
 Provide your last name and the first names of those you expect to be with you and a contact phone number.
-You will receive a return call if you left a message or sent an email.
-(If your plans change, you may call Libby Horn at 518-698-4043 to check on space available or to cancel.)
+You will receive a confirmation call or email at which time the attached COVID questions will be asked.
+Attendance will be “first come, first served”.
+(If your plans change after Thursday, please call Libby Horn at 518-698-4043 to cancel or check on additional openings)

-Please use the bathroom before you come.
-The bathroom near the sanctuary will be available in emergency.
+Plan to use bathroom before you come.
+The bathroom with the electronic door nearest the sanctuary will be available in emergency.
 Use elbow on electric door opener going in and coming out.
 One person at a time unless related.
 Please spray with Lysol all surfaces touched before you leave the restroom.
 Wash hands for 20 seconds.